OtterJS/otterhttp/CONTRIBUTING.md

 In most other cases, additional steps aren't required.
 Install, write, test, lint and your code is ready to be submitted!

 If everything from the list is done right, feel free to submit a PR!
-I will look into it asap.